upday/upday.github.io/_posts/blog/2016-10-20-reactive_frustrations_1.md

 `concatMap`

-With concatMap, the announcer is fair - she might want to invite a new speaker while the previous talk hasn’t finished, but she won’t.
+With `concatMap`, the announcer is fair - she might want to invite a new speaker while the previous talk hasn’t finished, but she won’t.
 She will wait for the current one to finish, even if that speaker takes too long, and then will invite the next one.
 Again, only one speech at a time.

 <br />